Picture perfect: Chinese tourists flock to lake to recreate viral photos

 By Tingshu Wang and Huizhong Wu

-DALI, China, June 21 (Reuters) - Chinese tourists are flocking to a lake in southwest Yunnan province to recreate photos that have gone viral on social media, the country's latest selfie craze.
+DALI, China (Reuters) - Chinese tourists are flocking to a lake in southwest Yunnan province to recreate photos that have gone viral on social media, the country's latest selfie craze.

-Visitors to Erhai lake say photography sets offering everything from rare animals to fields of brightly-coloured flowers are essential to creating their Kodak moment.
+Visitors to Erhai lake say photography sets offering everything from rare animals to fields of brightly-colored flowers are essential to creating their Kodak moment.

 "A lot of my friends have come here to take their photos, so I thought I would try it too," said Zeng Xinyue, 18, a recent high school graduate.